Elixonus/optics/README.md

 If the mirror is in refractive mode, the index of refraction can be dialed up and down with the mouse.

 ### Output
-All of the three types of mirror are displayed differently.
+Three types of mirror are displayed differently.

-Absorbing mirrors have a gray contour.
+* Absorbing mirrors have a gray contour.

-Reflecting mirrors have a red contour and no color filled in.
+* Reflecting mirrors have a red contour and no color filled in.

-Refracting mirrors have a red contour and color filled in.
+* Refracting mirrors have a red contour and color filled in.
-The higher the refractive index of the object, the more visible the inside color.
+The higher the refractive index of the object is, the more visible the inside color.

 ## Keybindings